Top Questions

 • Live within Alameda County Library's service area, as defined by Discover & Go.

-• Have an Alameda County Library card.
+• Have an Alameda County Library Card.
 (Note: eCards do not qualify.
 You'll need to switch to a Library Card to use this service.)

 More Details